Telephone: +65 6434 8215

-Norman currently teaches programming at SUTD, teaching mainly Python programming and Android programming (using Java).
+Norman currently teaches programming at SUTD, teaching mainly first-year programming courses in Python and Java.

 With a passion for teaching, he is interested in how classroom response questions can be used to teach programming concepts effectively and overcome student misconceptions.
 His current research interest is in learning analytics, especially in investigating the insights that can be gained by applying data-mining techniques to student data.
 He is also interested in the various issues related to teaching and learning in higher education, including but not limited to assessment practices and learning design.

 Prior to joining SUTD, he spent the past nine years teaching in the local polytechnic sector.
 In that time, he taught mainly mathematics and physics but also had opportunities to teach C++ programming, introductory data mining and mechanics of materials.
 He had taught at various levels, from diploma students to adult learners.
 He was also an adjunct lecturer with the Singapore Institute of Technology.
 He is familiar with pedagogies such as problem-based learning, peer instruction and the flipped classroom.